helium/HIP/0067-trust-score.md

 We follow the money trail and make a list of every address that HNT was sent to, starting from the hotspot whose Trust Score is being calculated.
 Two hotspots sharing an address in that list and interacting with each other are likely to be spoofing hotspots belonging to the same person.

-**Impact on Trust Score** : **-1** per unique hotspot that was interacted with in the last 30 days and who shares an address in their money trail.
+**Impact on Trust Score** : **-1** per unique hotspot that was interacted with in the last 30 days and that shares an address in their money trail.

 - # SNR